kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 2. **Arrow**: Using this arrow admin can move the permissions here and there.

-3. **Plus icon**: Clicking on plus icon will allow admin to add new permission.
-Popup will open for creating new permission.
+3. **Plus icon**: Clicking on plus icon will allow admin to add a new permission.
+Popup will open for creating a new permission.

     ![Add Permission](./img/django-add-data-2.png)